-&lt;sup>136 Ines Colabrese and Mike Gordon.
+&lt;sup>147 Ines Colabrese and Mike Gordon.
 "Shopping for home water filter systems."
 CBC Marketplace.
 Broadcast: November 14, 2000.

-Drinking Water Protection Act literally, it is the water provider's obligation, but in practice, users take this on themselves and the dramatic rise in the sales of bottled water and home filtration equipment is evidence of this.
-According to the Canadian Environmental Law Association, "in Canada per capita consumption has risen from 14.6 litres per person in 1994 to about 15.8 litres per person in 1998."
-In 2001 the Canadian bottled water market increased by 12% over 2000.
-In 2002, just after the significance of the Walkerton crisis had registered, bottled water sales increased by a whopping 42%, and the increase in 2003 over 2002 was 14%.
+&lt;sup>148Canadian Environmental Law Association.
+"Bottled Water FAQs" (2004). www.cela.ca.

+and the increase in 2003 over 2002 was 14%.
 The home water filtration market has witnessed similar increases over the same period.
 In addition to the dramatic increase in the size of the Canadian bottled water and home water treatment market since Walkerton, there has also been a dramatic rise in the number of boil-water advisories issued.